guidobouman/thesis/Documents/GraduationPlan/Competency overview.markdown

 We’ll be writing all documents in English because we want reach a big audience and open source during our process.
 This way it will be easy for anyone to follow our progression and findings through Github.

 During the writing we'll constantly let native academic English writers check our documents.
 Through constant feedback we will learn from our previous mistakes, and prevent them in the future.

+##### Guido
+I've written quite a lot of english reports already, but none as long as a thesis.
+For my semester in Sweden I had to pass the official TOEFL test which according to their website "measures your ability to use and understand English at the university level".
+After my semester in Sweden, I followed the international Art & Sound minor, especially further sharpening my English writing skills.

+As our thesis could be of interest for international companies like Dream Industries and professionals like american scientists for example, I want our thesis to be available to an audience as broad as possible.
+My goal is to write a thesis that's easy and pleasant to read for native English speakers.

+##### Jelle
+Although my english is quite okay, I haven’t written any big english texts yet.
+I hope by writing (and let it being checked) a lot, my english writing skills will improve in terms of speed and level.

 ##### Results
 * Full thesis in flawless english